Wither goest thou, little boy, little boy,

 to play, to sup or to bed?

-How can it be there and then be gone?
+How can it be there and then be not,

-Thank you for reading That emptiness.
+Thank you for reading Knowledge and volition.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.

 The photograph is entitled They don’t make ‘em like they used to and was taken in the Poconos as we waited for a family to return to their house and and sell us some of their local honey.
 In the end I got the photograph, but no honey, and while I am not discontent, I’d have preferred both.
 For more photography, please visit the Book of Bokeh.